 After nearly two years of preparation and a few scrubbed launches, Josephine Allen, Ph.D., has sent vascular cells into space as part of her research with NASA and CASIS, the Center for the Advancement of Science in Space.

-Allen’s experiment studying the effects of space on vascular cells and the link to cardiovascular disease was originally slated to launch in November 2018 on SpaceX mission CRS-16.
+Allen’s experiment, which studied the effects of space on vascular cells and the link to cardiovascular disease, was originally slated to launch in November 2018 on SpaceX mission CRS-16.

-Considering the incredible complexity of propelling an object into orbit, Allen understands that postponements and cancellations are not unusual nor unexpected.
+Considering the incredible complexity of propelling an object into orbit, Allen understands that postponements and cancellations are neither unusual nor unexpected.

 “The key to successfully sending an experiment to space is to be prepared for these delays with several backup and contingency plans,” said Allen.